 Start writing and start making Pin-Perfect images!
 If you want to wait to officially “launch” your blog until you have some kickass posts on it, then go for it.
 I just started writing but I’d recommend anyone just starting out to write 30 blog posts with amazing “what’s in it for me” titles and pin-perfect pictures.
 The “what’s in it for me” and good images is what is going to bring readers to your post.

 A word of advice…

 Blogging is not a way to get rich quickly.
 There are many bloggers making between $1k-$100k+ a month (yes, a month!) but it doesn’t happen overnight and there are many streams of income for bloggers to make money (see my post with 4 Simple Ways I Make a Full-Time Income as a Blogger).

 It’s going to take A LOT of hard work in the beginning and you need to be committed to blogging for the long term!
 If you get frustrated that you are not making money right away, just remember, the successful bloggers are the ones that NEVER GAVE UP!
-So stay focused on the other reasons you start a blog (mine was freedom from the corporate world and increased quality of life!).
+So stay focused on the other reasons you start a blog (mine was freedom from the corporate world and increased the quality of life!).

 Here are some posts that might interest you in your next steps: